 The 3RCC received 54 applications, 50% with a main focus on replacement, 32% on reduction, and 18% on refinement projects.
 We thank all submitters.
 Applicants will be informed about the outcome of their proposal evaluation in due course.

 Open call for projects

 The 3RCC Open Call for Projects addresses applied and basic research projects that support the development, optimization, application and implementation of new or modified 3Rs approaches, methods and technologies.
 The selected projects are expected to:

 • Have high impact on the implementation of the 3Rs;

 • Improve for a given purpose(s), the reliability (e.g., reproducibility, robustness), relevance (e.g. accuracy, mechanistic, complexity, species of interest) and/or animal welfare as compared to existing methodologies;

 • Have a clear dissemination plan to the scientific community and lay audience.

 The 3RCC Open Call aims at subsidising at least one project for each of the 3Rs (Replacement, Reduction or Refinement).
 High-quality projects that have impact on the 3Rs and bring clear benefits as compared to existing methodologies will be favoured.
 Collaborative projects between institutions are encouraged, albeit the lead organization should be a Swiss-based public research institution.

-Applicants are invited to consult the Application Guidelines for Project Grants for more details on the information to be provided, and send an electronic version of the completed Application Form (in English) to firstname.lastname@example.org before the 21 January 2019 deadline.
 More information on the call.
-For any further information or questions, please contact us at email@example.com or phone 031 631 5622.
+For any further information or questions, please contact us at firstname.lastname@example.org or phone 031 631 5622.